40thieves/final-year-project/src/06 - testing-and-evaluation/03 - evaluation.md

 		* However because they're all open access, would be normalised/accounted for
 	* Don't return HTTP error codes
 		* Errors have to be detected in the response (which is 200 OK)
+	* Search results not paginated
+		* What happens if you put in something really generic & get lots of results
 * Async
 	* Difficult
 	* "Pyramid of doom"